whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 ![device action query example 2](../images/img257.jpg)
 |||
 ---|---
 The left side shows what the user sees on the phone for the query [open facebook app].
 In this case, the phone shows an "Opening app" message and then opens the app.|The right side shows the "action text" that you (the rater) might see in the rating task.
-The text indicates that the device responded by opening the Facebook app on the user’s phone.
+The text indicates that the device responded by opening the Facebook app on the user's phone.
 ![device action query example 3](../images/img258.jpg)
 |||
 ---|---
 The left side shows what the user sees on the phone for the query [call dan], while the right side shows the "action text" that you (the rater) might see in the rating task.|The user wants to dial the number stored for the contact "Dan" on the device.
-This text indicates that the device responded by displaying the contact’s phone number and dialing the number.
+This text indicates that the device responded by displaying the contact's phone number and dialing the number.
 ![device action query example 4](../images/img260.jpg)
 |||
 ---|---